The Unexpected Emergence of Personal Finance TikTok

 However, this isn't a repeat of the early 2010s Girlboss Feminism or even Corporate Feminism which encourages women to rise up within an established system.
 This is a whole new ball game.

-By empowering women to speak to each other, personal finance is no longer a shame-game.
-Instead of scrolling through Reddit threads that mock people who support the trappings of the patriarchy like makeup or highly-feminine clothing — which are often deemed necessary for society to take one seriously, if not by Reddit bloggers — women learn from other women about how to manage their lives.
+By empowering women to speak to each other, personal finance is no longer a shame game.
+Instead of scrolling through Reddit threads that mock people who support the trappings of the patriarchy like makeup or highly feminine clothing — which are often deemed necessary for society to take one seriously, if not by Reddit bloggers — women learn from other women about how to manage their lives.

-Financial Feminism takes into account the wage gap, talking about gendered norms and systems that prevent us from living financial lives equal to male counterparts.
+Financial Feminism takes into account the wage gap, talking about gendered norms and systems that prevent us from living financial lives equal to our male counterparts.

 These little communities have become hubs for financial empowerment for marginalized genders with the mission of helping them know themselves better, do better — and have fun while doing it!